-In 2020-2021, school was allocated £19,494.
-Details of how the school allocated this funding and evidence of the impact throughout the year is set out in our PE and Sport Premium Grant Funding Report, which is available here
+In 2021-2022, school was allocated £19,568.
+Due to the impact of Covid-19, a part of the previous year's funding was carried over to the 2021-2022 academic year.
+The total funding was therefore £30,917.30.
+Details of how the school allocated this funding and evidence of the impact throughout the year is set out in our PE and Sport Premium Grant Funding Report, which is available here.

-The school will soon confirm it's allocation for the academic year 2021/22.
-Details of how we allocated this funding and evidence of the impact it made will be published in our PE and Sport Premium Report in July 2022.
+The school has written a plan for the 2022-2023 academic year which can be found here.
+Details of how we allocated this funding and evidence of the impact it made will be published in our PE and Sport Premium Report in July 2023.

 Schools are expected to evaluate their use of the PE & Sport Premium against the following five key indicators:

-- Profile of PE and sport being raised across the school as a vehicle for whole school improvement in regard to healthy living per se
+- The profile of PESSPA being raised across the school as a tool for whole school improvement

 - Increased participation in competitive sport.

 The impact of the PE and Sport Premium at Mosborough Primary School is cross referenced to these five key indicators.